zahraAkbari8/pendulem-pivot-on-disk/README.md

 - This is a course project for Analytical Mechanics II
 - Problem: describe the motion of a pendulum with pivot on a frictionless disk that rotates freely
 - Simulations implemented in Pytohn
+- Euler–Lagrange differential equations for this problem are stiff.
+Therefore, Scipy BDF solver is used
+- Results are illustrated with Matplotlib
 - Collaborators: Zahra Akbari, Ermia Etemadi, Sepide Hosseini, Mozhgan Orujlu

 # Examples